Vojnomir: Career hypothesis

 The military hypothesis claims that Vojnomir was only a Slav making a career in the Frankish troops.
 He was not a ruler.
 From the only reliable contemporary source, Annales regni Francorum, it is known that Vojnomir was a military leader.
 His status as a duke or a prince is not mentioned at all.
 In the past most of the historians described Vojnomir as one of Slavic dukes or princes in the neighbourhood of Friuli.
 However, according to Peter Štih, it is hard to believe that a leader of a foreign land could be accepted as a Frankish military leader by the Franks; he was probably only an exceptional Slavic individual who made his career in the Frankish army and perhaps he was only a Friulian Slav.
 According to Nenad Labus, Vojnomir could also have been a military leader from Istria.

 Carniolan hypothesis

 Many authors interpret Vojnomir as the Prince of Carniola.
 One of the arguments is that Carniola was the land just between Friuli and Avaria.
 Frankish troops passed Carniola, so this land is natural candidate for Vojnomir's homeland.
 Carniolans also hated their Avarian enemies.
 There are claims that the ancestors of the Croats were not the subjects of the Franks at this time.
-The Carniolans on the other side were already ruled by the Franks from 791 AD with their basic autonomy and the rule of their own domestic princes retained until the rebel of Ljudevit.
+The Carniolans on the other side were already ruled by the Franks from 791 AD with their basic autonomy and the rule of their own domestic princes retained until the rebellion of Ljudevit.
 Regarding the subordination of the Croat ancestors it was proved only for the Slavs in Dalmatia, whereas the Pannonian Slavs could have been subjected to the Franks already in the year 791.